magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42469-->

-*  Added an `aria-label`  element to the storefront page template to indicate the page to which the shopper will navigate to when taking a link.
+*  Added an `aria-label` element to the storefront page template to indicate the page to which the shopper will navigate to when clicking a link.
 Previously, the same link text was used for links to different pages.
 [GitHub-33075](https://github.com/magento/magento2/issues/33075)

 ### Translations and locales